ahmdt/aligned_grid_view/README.md

 )
 ```

-`mainAxisExtent` must be at least as large as every tile in the row.
-It is the
+`mainAxisExtent` must be at least as large as every tile in its row.
+For known
-recommended configuration for very large lists that support direct jumps.
-For
-known but varying row heights, provide `mainAxisExtentBuilder`.
-Its index is the
+but varying row heights, use `mainAxisExtentBuilder`.
+Its argument is the row
-row index, not the item index:
+index, not the item index:

 ```dart
 AlignedGridView.count(